mbta/screens/docs/tech_specs/dup_v2_alert_widget_backend.md

     ]
 ```

 Each section will make a separate alerts fetch.
-With the two sets of results from these queries, we will apply a filter to eliminate alerts we do not want on screens: `Enum.filter(&relevant?/1)`. `relevant?/1` will return a list of active and applicable alerts[^1].
+With the one or two sets of results from these queries, we will apply a filter to eliminate alerts we do not want on screens: `Enum.filter(&relevant?/1)`. `relevant?/1` will return `true` if an alert is active and applicable[^1].
 After we have a list (or lists if there are two sections) of alerts that are eligible for display, we choose the alert to display for each section based on a priority[^4].
 The pipeline for these steps for each section will be the following:

 ```
 first_section_alerts =